 Your eyes naturally go to the second result first even though it’s ranking lower, right?

-Because search engines use CTR as a ranking factor, you could argue that rich snippets can indirectly boost your rankings.
+Also, because search engines use CTR as a ranking factor, you could argue that rich snippets can indirectly boost your rankings.
 But again — Google has publicly stated that structured data itself is not a direct ranking factor.

-Before I get to the best WordPress rich snippet plugins, it’s important to note that many WordPress SEO plugins add some basic structured data to your website already.
+Note: Many WordPress SEO plugins add some basic structured data to your website already.
 So if you’re using something like Yoast SEO, Yoast SEO is already adding basic structured data about your website (like your logo, organization name, and social media profiles).

 Schema Pro is a premium WordPress schema markup plugin from Brainstorm Force, the same team behind the popular Astra theme and Ultimate Addons for Elementor plugin.